ES-Alexander/3D-Rendering-Desktop-App/README.md

 ## Waveform files (.OBJ)

-I recommend reading this [article in Wikipedia](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
+I recommend reading this [article in Wikipedia](https://en.wikipedia.org/wiki/Wavefront_.obj_file) in case you want to know more about the structure of these

+files.

-Or if you're not into reading, watch this [YouTube video](https://www.youtube.com/watch?v=KMWUjNE0fYI)
+Or if you're not into reading, watch this [YouTube video](https://www.youtube.com/watch?v=KMWUjNE0fYI) that provides a good enough explanation.

 ---